The NFL's top training camp position battles: 32 to watch

 Slot corner

-Patrick Robinson was one of the best nickel cornerbacks in the league in 2017 and was a vital part of the team's Super Bowl run (see his momentum-turning pick-six against the Vikings in the NFC Championship), but he left for the Saints in free agency.
+Patrick Robinson was one of the best nickel cornerbacks in the league in 2017 and was a vital part of the team's Super Bowl run (see his momentum-turning pick-six against the Vikings in the NFC Championship Game), but he left for the Saints in free agency.
 Sidney Jones and De'Vante Bausby have been splitting first-team reps this summer.
 The Eagles have an extra corner on the field about 70 percent of the time, so they've got to get this right. -- Tim McManus

 Washington Redskins